 Colonie is a somewhat small village located in the state of New York.
 With a population of 7,618 people and two constituent neighborhoods, Colonie is the 226th largest community in New York.

-Colonie is a decidedly white-collar village, with fully 86.47% of the workforce employed in white-collar jobs, well above the national average.
+Colonie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Colonie is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Colonie who work in office and administrative support (20.73%), sales jobs (12.49%), and management occupations (7.82%).
+There are especially a lot of people living in Colonie who work in office and administrative support (21.50%), management occupations (7.65%), and teaching (7.53%).

 Also of interest is that Colonie has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Colonie in 2010 was $37,214, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $148,856 for a family of four.
-However, Colonie contains both very wealthy and poor people as well.
+The per capita income in Colonie in 2018 was $38,403, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $153,612 for a family of four.

-Colonie is a somewhat ethnically-diverse village.
+Colonie is a very ethnically-diverse village.
 The people who call Colonie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colonie residents report their race to be White, followed by Asian.
-Important ancestries of people in Colonie include German, Italian, English, and Polish.
+Important ancestries of people in Colonie include Italian, Irish, German, Polish, and English.

 The most common language spoken in Colonie is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Chinese and Italian.